pytest-dev/pluggy/docs/index.rst

 Let's assume our ``host program`` is called **eggsample** where some eggs will be prepared and served with a tray containing condiments.
-As everybody knows: the more cooks are involved the better the food, so let us make the process pluggable and write a plugin that improves the meal with some spam and removes the steak sauce from the condiments tray (nobody likes that anyway).
+As everybody knows: the more cooks are involved the better the food, so let us make the process pluggable and write a plugin that improves the meal with some spam and replaces the steak sauce (nobody likes that anyway) with spam sauce (it's a thing - trust me).

 .. note::